 Chang Yang Fa’s MINT Museum can still only show a small amount of his 100,000 item collection at a time!
 Most of his toys are mint and boxed, inspiring the museum’s name – “Moment of Imagination and Nostalgia with Toys”.

-Sadly, some of our Advisors are no longer with us. hobbyDB fondly remembers these Advisors and their contributions to the site.
+Sadly, some of our Advisors are no longer with us.
+The hobbyDB team fondly remembers Geoffrey, GR, Marcel, Peter and Steve and their many contributions to the site.

 A collector for over 25 years, Steve has one of the world’s largest collections of toy guns and holster sets.
 He has written numerous articles on the subject and is an advanced collector of ray guns as well.